amynconner19/teaching-ai-to-read-mouse-behavior/docs/VIDEO_STRUCTURE.md

     --metadata data/video_manifest.csv
 ```

+The pipeline should then:

+1. Match each video to its metadata
-The pipeline should then use the metadata to identify every baseline, sound, and silence epoch automatically.
+2. Identify all baseline, sound, and silence epochs
+3. Preserve the randomized sound-level order
+4. Apply the appropriate baseline and duration corrections
+5. Run the BIOMAP analysis automatically